 Anyone who had the misfortune of watching Georgetown defeat Tennessee 37-36 in 2012 knows just how low-scoring college basketball games can be.
 On average, NCAA Division I teams score around 68 points per game, compared to roughly 105 points in the NBA.
 The reasons for this discrepancy are threefold:

 - Game length: NCAA games are just 40 minutes long and are made up of two 20-minute halves.
 NBA games, meanwhile, are 48 minutes long and consist of four 12-minute quarters.
-NBA players are able to use those additional eight minutes to generate significantly more possessions, which, in turn, leads to a lot more points.
+NBA players can use those additional eight minutes to generate significantly more possessions, which, in turn, leads to a lot more points.

 - Skill level: Professional basketball players are simply better than their college counterparts.
 In 2013, NCAA teams shot 43.3-percent from the field and 33.9-percent from behind the arc.
 By contrast, NBA teams shot 45-percent from the field and 36-percent from deep.
 That gap would likely be even wider were it not for the fact that the college three-point line is four feet closer than it is in the NBA.

 When it comes to scheduling, college kids have it easy.
 Most Division I teams play only 35 games per year and typically max out at two games per week after season tip-off tournaments.
 By contrast, NBA teams play 82 regular-season games and frequently play three to four games per week.
 The average NBA team also plays 14.4 back-to-back games per season, which, again, is something college teams only experience during tournament play.
-More games means more travel, and the average NBA player racks up over 40,000 air miles per season as they criss-cross the continent.
+More games mean more travel.
+The average NBA player racks up over 40,000 air miles per season as they criss-cross the continent.

 All of that travel, across all those time zones, takes its toll on players.
 Studies have shown that excessive travel adversely affects reaction time, wreaks havoc on circadian rhythms, and even lowers testosterone levels.
 It’s the reason why so-called “scheduled losses” are so common in the NBA.

 Bettors have to consider the role of player fatigue far more carefully when making bets on the NBA than they do when wagering on college basketball.
-That means examining schedules, taking mileage into consideration, and looking at whether road teams are just embarking on a trip (when they should still be fresh) or wrapping one up.
+That means examining schedules, considering mileage, and looking at whether road teams are just embarking on a trip (when they should still be fresh) or wrapping one up.
 Conversely, bettors can generally assume that college players will be physically rested at the start of every game.
 (Whether they are mentally rested depends on what school they go to.
 It’s pretty safe to assume North Carolina’s starting five wasn’t up all night cramming.)

 - Uniformity: In the NBA, nearly every arena has the same layout, similar lighting, and comparable capacity.
-That isn’t the case in the NCAA, where every venue offers a totally unique experience.
+That isn’t the case in the NCAA, where every venue offers a unique experience.
 Consider, for instance, Duke’s Cameron Indoor Stadium.
-The 9,314-seat arena is a tiny bandbox in which the (certifiably insane) fans practically spill out onto court.
-Or how about Sacramento State’s miniscule 1,102-seat Hornets Nest with its tight dimensions and small town high school-atmosphere?
-Unlike in the NBA, college players constantly have to adapt to their environment and get used to unusual venues and impassioned fans on the fly.
+The 9,314-seat arena is a tiny bandbox in which the (certifiably insane) fans practically spill out onto the court.
+Or how about Sacramento State’s minuscule 1,102-seat Hornets Nest with its tight dimensions and small-town high school-atmosphere?
+Unlike in the NBA, college players continuously have to adapt to their environment and get used to unusual venues and impassioned fans on the fly.
 That’s something that can throw off your shot, among other elements of your game.